temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 ![](/static/img/remote-codec-server-solution)

 This is where a Codec Server comes into play.
-The server exposes your PayloadCodec’s encode/decode methods via HTTP interface.
+The server exposes your PayloadCodec’s encode and decode methods via HTTP interface.
 This allows tctl and the WebUI to use the PayloadCodec to encrypt and decrypt data as needed.

 ## Configuration